 Unfollow the herd - avoid the peak months to enjoy fewer crowds, better availability, often lusher countryside and help to spread the economic benefits of tourism.

 Known throughout the world for its welcoming people, spicy cuisine and outstanding beaches, Thailand offers the complete holiday package.
-The weather's not bad either, with much of country experiencing a typically tropical climate consisting of two seasons; dry and wet.
+The weather's not bad either, with much of the country experiencing a typically tropical climate consisting of two seasons: dry and wet.

-The dry season runs from November to May/June, with little if any rain expected throughout the region for much of this time.
-After the cooler winter months, from mid-January temperatures start to rise, peaking between March and May when it is not unusual for the mercury to break into the high 30’s and even 40 °C + especially in the central regions.
-These sky-high temperatures can last well into the rainy season, however with the rains comes cloud cover and a rise in the humidity, making travel less comfortable
+In the north of Thailand, the dry season runs from November to May/June, with little if any rain expected throughout the region for much of this time.
+After the cooler winter months, from mid-January temperatures start to rise, peaking between March and May when it is not unusual for the mercury to break into the high 30’s and even 40°C+ especially in the central regions.
+These sky-high temperatures can last well into the rainy season, however with the rain comes cloud cover and a rise in the humidity, making travel less comfortable.

 The south-west monsoon usually arrives between May and July.
 Initially the rain usually comes in the form of short downpours, lasting an hour or two, clearing the way for warm, clear skies.
 As the rainy season progresses, the rain can becomes heavier and more constant, traditionally reaching peak levels in August and September.
 In the early wet season (June to August) temperatures generally remain high (avg daily temp: 28 °C-34°C), although they drop dramatically in the winter months of October and November.